edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:ProductHandling_Process.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002627
-Comments: A naturally occurring or designed sequence of operations or events that create, transform, or touch a product, such as manufacturing, treating, packaging, and storing.
+rdfs:comment | A naturally occurring or designed sequence of operations or events that create, transform, or touch a product, such as manufacturing, treating, packaging, and storing. edi3:cefactBusinessProcess | In All Contexts

 Properties: